 Iconosquare cons:

 Iconosquare is somewhat unusual: it's essentially a full-featured social media manager, but it's mostly focused on Instagram.
-It also supports Facebook, X-formerly-Twitter, LinkedIn, and TikTok, but they don't have anywhere close to the same features available.
+It also supports Facebook, X, LinkedIn, Pinterest, and TikTok, but they don't have anywhere close to the same features available.

-Despite all that, Iconosquare can be surprisingly good value.
-For $59/month, you get all that for up to five Instagram accounts, and for $99/month, you can add up to 10 users, so you can collaborate on running your accounts.
+Despite all that, Iconosquare can be surprisingly good value for professional Instagram users.
+For $39/month, you get standard analytics and scheduling for up to five Instagram accounts.
+For $83/month, you can add up to 3 users, so you can collaborate on running your accounts, and you get all those advanced analytics.
 You can also add as many social media accounts as you want, though that obviously adds to the bill.
 It's absolutely a tool for professional Instagram users, but it's one of the best Instagram scheduling apps there is.

-Iconosquare pricing: Single plan from $59/month for 5 social media accounts and 1 user.
+Iconosquare pricing: Launch plan from $39/month for 5 social media accounts and 1 user.

 Best full social media manager for Instagram scheduling